-St Patrick’s Catholic School in Katanning caters for students from Kindergarten to Year 6 and is an integral part of the St Patrick’s Paris.
+St Patrick’s Catholic School in Katanning caters for students from Kindergarten to Year 6 and is an integral part of the St Patrick’s Parish.

 Katanning is situated within the Great Southern region of Western Australia, and the town is a regional hub, boasting excellent leisure, and sporting, medical and shopping facilities.
 The town also has two State Government Primary Schools, a Senior High School and a TAFE facility.
 The community has a wide diversity of cultural backgrounds.